adlit-andrew/timber-foundation-starter-theme/README.md

 npm install
 bower install
 ```

+## Usage
 Run `gulp watch` to run gulp.
 It will re-run every time you save a Sass or JavaScript file.

+Compiled CSS will be output to `/css/app.css`.
+This is the file that should be enqueued, `style.css` should contain just the theme info.